Does Turning Off Your AC Help Save Money?

 • Turning off your air conditioning completely when you're out for a few hours can make your AC work harder when you return, using more energy.

 • Regular maintenance, like cleaning filters and using a smart thermostat, can help maximize energy savings throughout the summer.
+Check out our heat pump maintenance guide for more tips.

 Does Turning Off Your AC Save Money?